Wendy Carlin

-Wendy Joan Carlin, (born 1957) is a professor of economics at University College London, expert advisor to the Office for Budget Responsibility, and research fellow at the Centre for Economic Policy Research.
+Dame Wendy Joan Carlin (born 1957) is a professor of economics at University College London, expert advisor to the Office for Budget Responsibility, and research fellow at the Centre for Economic Policy Research.
 Her research focuses on macroeconomics, institutions and economic performance, and the economics of transition.

 Early life and education

 Carlin was born in 1957, her father Brian Frederick Carlin was an agricultural scientist.
 Carlin completed her undergraduate education at Murdoch University, Australia in 1978.
 She then went on to study for a master's degree and a DPhil degree at the University of Oxford on a Rhodes Scholarship, finishing in 1987.
 Her thesis was entitled The development of the factor distribution of income and profitability in West Germany, 1945-1973 and was supervised by Andrea Boltho.
 In her early academic career, Carlin focused on contemporary economics and economic history, and in particular, West Germany.
 The statistician John Carlin is her brother.